There are specific Robotic Process Automation (RPA) use cases that work best for most businesses.

 - Employee data management: RPA can be used to perform many of the Employee data administration tasks.
 This includes adding and updating data on current and past employees, contractors, interns, etc.

 - Recruitment Management: RPA can be used for most repetitive recruitment tasks such as scouring websites for candidates and screening the resumes received.
-RPA systems can work 24 x 7 to source, screen and organize right candidates for you.
+RPA systems can work 24 x 7 to source, screen, and organize the right candidates for you.

 - Compensation Management: RPA can be used to input compensation data for employees into the Talent Management System.